mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 Start by inspecting pod status using kubectl describe pod.
 If images aren’t pulling, check image name, tag, and registry permissions.
 For evicted pods, check node pressure (disk/memory) with kubectl describe node.
 Prevent issues by enforcing resource limits, setting up monitoring, and implementing PodDisruptionBudgets.

-## How do you control pod-to-pod communication in Kubernetes?
+## How do you iplement network policyto restrict pod-to-pod communication in Kubernetes?

 Use Kubernetes NetworkPolicies.
 These define rules based on pod selectors, namespaces, and ports.
 Ensure your cluster uses a network plugin that supports them, such as Calico